pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 ## Loop over an array: `.each` v. `map `

 `.each` and `.map` may look the same to you so far.
 That's because we're forcing an immediate output for each loop.
-Observe what happens if we return the array after the loops have run.
+Observe what happens when we return the array after the loops have run.
 FYI both these methods have a long and a short syntax; I'm exemplifying both here:

 `.map` long syntax:
 ```